 The online platform for TRAIN groups and other medical research innovators to share best practices, exchange ideas, and find relevant tools and resources.

-An intensive day-long learning experience for no more than 50 participants focused on addressing a shared systemic or cultural obstacle that is slowing down medical progress across diseases.
+An intensive day-long learning experience for about 50 participants focused on addressing a shared systemic or cultural obstacle that is slowing down medical progress across diseases.

 Engage with TRAIN